-DANGER: This article has almost nothing to do with selling roofs.
-If you’re feeling less than amazing right now, read at your own risk.
+NOTICE: This article has almost nothing to do with selling roofs.

 I love Zig Ziglar.

-I may be butchering his quote, but I love his saying, “Some people learn from other people’s mistakes; the rest of us have to be those other people.”
+I may be butchering his quote, but I love Zig’s saying, “Some people learn from other people’s mistakes; the rest of us have to be those other people.”

 Writing about selling roofs has been eye opening.
 People write and call me from all over the country looking for advice.
 They also leave comments here on the website and on Facebook.

 I do my best to answer each and every question as honestly and openly as possible.
 I don’t hold anything back.
 You get the brutal, honest truth here.

 Hey, I realize I don’t know everything about selling roofs.
 I reach out to my friends in the business when I get really tough questions.